 An active holiday in Kenya

-Had enough of passiveness after several days in a safari jeep or laying around in Diani Beach?
+Feel like getting on your feet after several days in a safari jeep or lying around on Diani Beach?
 Get some physical action underway and climb Mount Kenya.
 The highest mountain of Kenya can be climbed from various places (always under guidance).
 Depending on the experience, equipment and chosen route, a return ticket can take three to six days.
-Don’t like climbing but you’d rather go biking?
+Don’t like climbing, but you’d rather go biking?
 Rent a bike at the entrance of Hell’s Gate.
 This is the only park which you can cross by bike.
 Take out at least five to six hours for this, and make sure you pick a bike where all the gears work; Hell’s Gate has large elevation differences.